Product: General Settings¶

 This page displays a list, by default in chronological order, of changes made to items within the selected product.

-At this time, only changes made to Requirements, Tasks, Incidents, Test Cases, Test Steps, Test Sets, Releases, and Automation Hosts are recorded.
-Certain changes are to these artifacts are not recorded, such as location changes (indenting, outdenting), and comment additions.
+At this time, only artifact changes made to Requirements, Tasks, Incidents, Test Cases, Test Steps, Test Sets, Releases, and Automation Hosts are recorded.
+If baselining is enabled for this product, changes to assocations, test coverage, and positions of test steps, use case steps, and mitigations are recorded.
+Certain changes to these artifacts are not recorded, such as location changes (indenting, outdenting), and comment additions.

 There are a handful of change types recorded and displayed here: